How To Use a Pressure Cooker – An Ultimate Step-by-step Guide

 For rice and grains, know the amount of water you have to add.
 Otherwise, rice would be overcooked and mushy.
 Soak wheat grain berries in some warm water for around 4 hours to yield best results.

 In case you are dealing with frozen veggies, defrost them.
 Fresh veggies need to be washed properly before pressure cooking.
 Place the vegetables in the steamer basket and add water in pressure cooker pot(the basket would be above the water).
 Add half a cup of water if the cooking time is 5 minutes.
-For 10 minutes of cooking time, add 1 cup of water.
+For 10 minutes of cooking duration, add 1 cup of water.
 Different veggies require different cooking time.
 For instance, root veggies need more time than summer veggies.
-So, modify the amount of water according to your cooking time.
+So, modify the amount of water according to your cooking duration.

 If you are working with fruits, wash them thoroughly and put them in the steamer basket.
 Add a half cup of water for fresh fruits, 1 cup of water for dry fruits.